Drop D Tuning

 This is the most popular alternative tuning for a guitar.
 It's exactly the same as standard tuning except the 6th string (the low E) is dropped one tone to a D. Drop D tuning is a good starting point for guitarists looking for a different and possibly heavier sound.

 Playing the open three bass strings (D A D) in drop D produces a power chord (D5).
-By barring across the three strings with one finger you can play power chords anywhere you like.
-It's very easy to play power chords this way.
+By barring across the three strings with one finger, it's easy to play any power chord you like by moving around the fretboard.

-Your power chord will have a distinctive tone.
-You can also play it two semitones lower than would be possible with standard tuning.
+Your power chords will have a distinctive tone and can be played two semitones lower than would be possible with standard tuning.

 Many guitarists have played songs in this tuning.
 A few examples are: